Responsible trekking in Nepal

 Nepalís issues are clear-cut, but co-dependent and can therefore seem like vicious cycles Ė the hardest cycles to break.
 The rural Nepalese are a caring and spiritual people though who strive for positive changes, but who as yet lack enough understanding or support to implement them fully.
 Granted, tourism is not perfect and does cause damage, but there is real need for development especially in Nepalís rural areas and responsible, well-managed tourism is still one of the most central ways of lifting rural Nepalese out of poverty.

 People & culture in Nepal

 Porters' rightsTrekking is an exercise in spiritual wellbeing – simply knowing that all you have to do each day is wander a majestic landscape eases away the worries of everyday life, and there’s something about the serenity of the mountains that lends a wonderful sense of perspective and calm.
 But there’s also your kit to consider; carry an extra 15kg around on your back for a bit and you’ll soon feel it, only you don’t have to because your local porters will be the ones carrying it for you.
-It's tempting to think of your porters or guides as heroic individuals who can trek Everest Base Camp carrying two packs, while wearing flip flops and an old jumper with no discomfort.
-Whilst many porters and guides do have indeed have incredible strength and stamina, it is fair or responsible for tourists and tour companies to employ often impoverished local people in this way?
+It's tempting to think of your porters or guides as heroic individuals who can trek Everest Base Camp carrying two packs, while wearing flip flops and an old jumper, with no discomfort.
+Whilst many porters and guides do indeed have incredible strength and stamina, is it fair or responsible for tourists and tour companies to employ often impoverished local people in this way?

 Yes and no. On the one hand, local guides and porters’ knowledge of the mountains is invaluable and they are, in the main, kind and courteous travel companions who will be interested to know more about you, and to share their culture and experience with you.
 Most importantly, income from your trek will provide income for their extended families.